Steppdroid/DJI-GO-4-Translations-Unofficial/README.md

-# DJI GO 4 Translations Unofficial
+# GO 4 Translations Unofficial

 All translations unofficial for app djigo4.